davidjbuchanan/MS4-LiveStrong/README.md

     - you will be able to access the Django admin at HTTPS ending `/admin`
     - In order to access the GUI as a superuser you can login through `/admin`
         - Go to the *Accounts* app
-        - select *Add Email Addresses*
+        - select *Add Email Address*
-        - as you are the only user you are *user* 1
+        - as you are the only user you are *user* number 1
-        - add your *email address*
+        - add your *email address* (which should be the same as the one used to generate a superuser)
         - check the *verified* and *primary* box and then press *save*
         - **You can now login as a superuser using the GUI's navbar (my accounts) dropdown menu option**
     - Alternatively you can register through the GUI like a normal user would.
 The steps for that are the following: